bjornmeansbear/lectureScripts/WhatIsSGD.md

 ### Cradle To Cradle

 The cradle to cradle books are signs signaling sustainability.
 C2C is a "technical" nutrient -- the entire book is made to be taken back into a production process -- the pages are plastic, the ink reclaimable.
 The Upcycle is instead a biological nutrient, made to decompose and return to the cycles of nature.
 Paper, ink, binding, is all made to biodegrade…

-## A Final Idea: Carbon sequestering book!?

-As a concept, imagine a book.
-Now, when you open that book, all the pages are blank.
-But! what if they aren't blank — they're just not yet pigmented!
-What if by merely sitting in the air, your book slowly air captures carbon dioxide until the places that have been "printed" turn carbon black!

-I pitched this idea to Eric Benson: using his Fresh Press paper I wanted to start making books — carbon sequestering books.
-Prairie grass stores carbon in soil over time, his paper is an important part of the idea.
-Now to find ink to that direct air captures carbon too!
-The book text would slowly reveal itself as carbon was drawn into the ink.

-So this sequestering book focuses on "visualizing CO2" and how that relates to "the welfare of all life."

 ## Conclusion